 For most students they should plan their flights to land at the Halifax Robert L. Stanfield International Airport (YHZ) in Halifax, Nova Scotia.

-For students placed in the Cape Breton-Victoria Regional School Board, we ask the students to arrive and depart from the Sydney/J.A.
+For students placed in the Cape Breton-Victoria Regional Centre for Education, we ask the students to arrive and depart from the Sydney/J.A.
 Douglas McCurdy Airport (YQY), if possible.

 For students placed in Amherst, we ask students to arrive and depart from the Greater Moncton International Airport (YQM) in Moncton, New Brunswick.